A falling yen may not be the economic cure Japan seeks | The Japan Times

 Already, panicky investors are hoarding dollars, not the usually prized yen, drawing a rare voice of concern from Finance Minister Taro Aso.

-"Everyone is buying dollars.
-That's leading to declines in other currencies.
-Stock and bond prices are both falling, which is something that has not happened before," Aso told the Diet on Tuesday.
+“Everyone is buying dollars.
+That’s leading to declines in other currencies.
+Stocks and bond prices are both falling, which is something that has not happened before,” Aso told the Diet on Tuesday.

-For now, many market participants don't see an imminent risk of a yen freefall and say the currency, now hovering around 110 to the dollar, is comfortably above the 120 level seen as policymakers' line in the sand.
+For now, many market participants don’t see an imminent risk of a yen free-fall and say the Japanese currency, now hovering around 110 to the dollar, is comfortably above the 120 level seen as policymakers’ line-in-the-sand.

 China burned through $1 trillion of reserves to stem a capital flight in 2015.
 Its foreign reserves — the world’s largest — shrank $8.8 billion in February to $3.1 trillion as the yuan slid on fears over the epidemic.

-Japan last intervened to put a floor on the yen from 1997 to 1998, spending ¥4.1 trillion ($36.8 billion) to stem a yen fall triggered by a domestic banking crisis.
-Its foreign reserves, the world's second largest, stood at $1.3 trillion in February.
+Japan last intervened to put a floor on the yen in 1997-1998, spending ¥4.1 trillion ($36.8 billion) to stem a yen fall triggered by a domestic banking crisis.
+Its foreign reserves, the world’s second largest, stood at $1.3 trillion in February.

 “It’s hard to tell when this quietness will end.”